brevdev/user-dotbrev/README.md

 If there are other tools you'd like to install *globally* (this means they are downloaded everytime you create or join a project), add them in `.brev/setup.sh`.
 For example, this is where we add zsh!

 **Done!
-Happy coding!**
+Happy coding 🎉 **

 ### Optional: VSCode Settings for Web browser
->This is only for getting your VSCode settings while coding in the browser (accessible through our console).
+This is only for getting your VSCode settings while coding in the browser (accessible through our console).
 This is not necessary for coding using your local VSCode.

 A. Replace `.vscode/settings.json` with your personal VSCode `settings.json`.
 >To locate your personal VSCode `settings.json`, first open VSCode.
 Then click Cmd+Shft+P (Ctrl+Shft+P for Windows) and type `Preferences: Open Settings (JSON)`.